-at hand proved to perform better than the standard Arellano Bond estimator.
-17 The estimated parameters in our preferred specification, column GMM1, are significant and display the expected signs; the positive income coefficient suggest that tobacco was a normal good, which is plausible given the lack of health awareness in Italy at the time.
+The estimated parameters in our preferred specification, column GMM1, are significant and display the expected signs; the positive income coefficient suggest that tobacco was a normal good, which is plausible given the lack of health awareness in Italy at the time.
 The high value of forward consumption suggests rational addiction.
-The range of the short run price elasticity is from -.15 to -.46, which is somewhat lower, but clearly in the same ballpark as the estimates found in the literature analysing tobacco consumption in more recent periods and for different countries.
-The calculated parameters, reported in the second part of the table and, are also plausible.
-The long term price elasticity, LRP in the table, far exceeds the short run elasticity, and the implied interest rate, r, is in its reasonable range.
+The range of the short run price elasticity is from -0.15to -0.46, which is somewhat lower, but clearly in the same ballpark as the estimates found in the literature analysing tobacco consumption in more recent periods and for different countries.
+The calculated parameters, reported in the second part of the table, are also plausible.
+The long term price elasticity, LRP in the table, far exceeds the short run elasticity, and the intertemporal rate of substitution, r, is in its reasonable range.
 The positive long-run income elasticity is positive, further confirming that tobacco was a normal good at the time.
-The coefficient for I_t , the rate of illiteracy, suggests that more educated provinces consumed less tobacco.
-In contrast to the coefficient for income, this is similar to the present-day finding of negative correlation between education and smoking.18
+The coefficient for I_t , the rate of illiteracy, suggests that more educated provinces consumed less tobacco: other things equal, the less educated consume more tobacco.
+In contrast to the coefficient for income, this is similar to the present-day finding of negative correlation between education and smoking.20

 Baltagi and Griffin (2001, p.
-450) note that in the original Becker et al. (1994) contribution the "support for the rational addiction [becomes] weak when [future prices are] excluded from the set of instruments".
-They therefore reestimate their model with a new set of regressions which also includes future tobacco price in the set of instruments.
+450) note that in the original Becker, Grossman and Murphy (1994) contribution the "support for the rational addiction [becomes] weak when [future prices are] excluded from the set of instruments".
+They therefore re-estimate their model with a new set of regressions which also includes future tobacco price in the set of instruments.
 We follow their technique in the second column of Table 2, headed GMM2.
 These two specifications give very similar results and so the issue of whether or not future prices should be included is less central in the present case.
 Similarity between the results of the first two columns also indicates robustness in our analysis.
-The results considered so far are based, as discussed, on a GMM approach.
-This is designed to handle conveniently the "large N-small-T" framework, often encountered in applied micro research.
-In our dataset, given the large number of instruments involved, the approach may give rise to biased estimates.
-Reducing the number of instruments can ameliorate this, as explained in footnote 16.
-We have applied this procedure, but, also following Becker et al. (1994), we report, in column 3, the result of the fixed effects 2SLS used in their paper, even though it is known to be biased for finite T. Again, some robustness in the estimates is indicated by the similarity of this set of coefficients and those in the first two columns, though the implied intertemporal rate of substitution turns to negative.
+In addition, again following Becker, Grossman and Murphy(1994), we report, in column 3, the result of the fixed effects 2SLS used in their paper, even though it is known to be biased for finite T. In this case also, some robustness in the estimates is indicated by the similarity of this set of coefficients and those in the first two columns, though the implied intertemporal rate of substitution turns to obtain high p-values) and this allows us to conclude that our instruments set is appropriate.